DSMorpher/Dota2ServerPingCheck/README.md

 # Dota2ServerPingCheck
 An application to check ping and packet-loss before launching the game.

-Current Version: 1.0
+Current Version: 1.1

-	Basically its a shortcut tool to check ping and packet-loss before even launching the game.
+	Basically its a tool to check ping and packet-loss before even launching the game.
 Many might think whats the need fo this tool as the game itself tells the ping.
 Well there are many reasons some of them are listed.

 - Dota2 takes time to start even on an i7 Laptop it takes like 30 Seconds minimum to start.
 Its very annoying that you take 30 seconds + time